 - 1. Tank temperature sensor for the Master heat pump must be connected, otherwise the heat pumps will not operate due to fault.
 There is no need to connect tank temperature sensors for Slave heat pumps. - 2.
 Building temperature sensor for the Master heat pump must be connected.
 There is no need to connect building temperature sensors for Slave heat pumps. - 3.
 Ignore the values for tank and building temperature sensors on the display of Slave heat pumps as these are not connected.

 Building Management Systems (BMS/BAS)

-Each water heater can be connected to a BMS or BAS system via interface cards (Modbus RS485 or BACnet MS-TP or BACnet TCP/IP Ethernet), available as an accessory.
+Each water heater can be connected to a BMS or BAS system via interface cards (Modbus or BACnet), available as an accessory.